justindujardin/pathy/README.md

 ) -> pathlib.Path
 ```

-Get a bucket blob and return a local file cached version of it.
-The cache
+Download and cache either a blob or a set of blobs matching a prefix.

-is sensitive to the file updated time, and downloads new blobs as they become
+The cache is sensitive to the file updated time, and downloads new blobs
-available.
+as their updated timestamps change.

 ## touch